Quickstart: Create a Traffic Manager profile using the Azure portal

 In this quickstart, you'll read about two instances of a web application.
 Each of them is running in a different Azure region.
 You'll create a Traffic Manager profile based on endpoint priority.
 The profile directs user traffic to the primary site running the web application.
 Traffic Manager continuously monitors the web application.
 If the primary site is unavailable, it provides automatic failover to the backup site.

-If you don't have an Azure subscription, create a free account before you begin.
+If you don't have an Azure subscription, create a free account now.

 Sign in to Azure

-Sign in to the Azure portal at https://portal.azure.com.
+Sign in to the Azure portal.

 Create a Traffic Manager profile

-Create a Traffic manager profile that directs user traffic based on endpoint priority.
+Create a Traffic Manager profile that directs user traffic based on endpoint priority.